Grandparent Rights – what is parental responsibility?

 iii.
 The father can apply to the court for a parental responsibility order.
 The court will look at a number of factors including the father’s commitment and attachment to the children.

-How can grandparents get parental responsibility?
+How can I get parental responsibility as a grandparent?

-Grandparents can acquire parental responsibility for their grandchildren if a Child Arrangement Order is made in their favour.
+Grandparents can acquire parental responsibility for their grandchildren if a Child Arrangements Order is made in their favour.
 If you want to know more about the possibility of obtaining these orders talk to our specialist lawyers.

 The legal costs in cases involving grandparents rights vary enormously – depending on the attitudes of the parties, the circumstances of the case, the number of issues and, generally, the amount of involvement between the client and their solicitor.